telefonicaid/tartare/README.md

 });
 ```

-Note that marking a variant as manual, its parent scenario and feature are automatically marked as manual, even
+Note that marking a *variant* as manual, its parent *scenario* and *feature* are automatically marked as manual, even
-when they can have implemented tests, and they are counted as manual on stats.
+when they may have implemented tests, and they are counted as manual on stats.

 ## Bug management
-In order to help you to manage bugs, Tartare allows you to mark features, scenarios and variants as minor or major
+In order to help you to manage bugs, Tartare allows you to mark *features*, *scenarios* and *variants* as minor or major
 bugs.
 When some of your tests detects a bug, it fails (because their assertions fail).
 Then you can mark the test
 as a major bug to assign it with a bug id from your bug tracking system, and it will be printed on the report.
 It also prevents the report from warning about failing tests that are not marked as bugs.